Tokyu 7700 series: Formations

 The fleet consisted of 15 three-car sets, formed as follows, with two motored ("M") cars and one non-powered trailer ("T") car, and car 1 at the Gotanda/Tamagawa end.

 Cars 2 and 3 were each fitted with one lozenge-type pantograph.

 Interior

 Passenger accommodation consisted of longitudinal seating throughout, with a mixture of brown and orange seat moquette.

 History

 The 7700 series trains sets were initially formed as two- and four-car sets; however, the fleet was subsequently reformed into three-car sets.
 Set 7915 was formed in 1996 from three former intermediate cars, and had newly-added cab ends of the same design as the Tokyu 1000 series and Tokyu 9000 series trains.
 This set was withdrawn in 2010.

 Livery variations

 Withdrawal and resale

 Withdrawals commenced in 2000, with six end cars being resold to the Towada Kankō Electric Railway in Aomori Prefecture.
 While these three two-car sets retained the "7700 series" classification, they were renumbered 7701+7901 to 7703+7903, irrespective of their original car numbers.
 The 7700 series sets were completely retired on 24 November 2018.

+Yōrō Railway

+On 21 August 2018, the Yōrō Railway announced its plans to procure fifteen 7700 series cars to replace nearly half of its 31-vehicle fleet, forming three 3-car sets and three 2-car sets.
+As part of their transfer, the trains received fareboxes and additional wheelchair spaces, as well as transverse seating bays in the intermediate cars of some 3-car sets.
+They carry running numbers between TQ01 and TQ14, based on the cars' original numbers.

+The Yōrō Railway originally intended to introduce the trains into service in February 2019; however, their introduction was deferred to 27 April 2019, coinciding with the 100th anniversary of the line's completion.